liampillaye/dvt-weather-app-assessment/README.md

-# dvt-weather-app-assessment
+# DVT Weather App Assessment
-DVT Weather App Assessment > Create a weather application to display a 5-day weather forecast
+Create a weather application to display a 5-day weather forecast using the built in CoreLocation public API and device GPS.

 ## Demo